wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-get-modern-intro/includes/2-deployment-process.md

 ![getting-started-icon](../media/getting-started-icon.png “Step 1 icon”)

-To help you through the deployment process, we’ve developed the **Desktop Deployment Wheel**.
+To help you through the deployment process, we’ve developed the **desktop deployment wheel**.
 The wheel guides you through the recommended steps for your shift to Windows 10 and Office 365 ProPlus.

 ![desktop deployment wheel](../media/intro_deploymentwheel.png “desktop deployment wheel”)